About

 From humble beginnings to a century of creativity, the Guernsey Eisteddfod has grown with the island - reflecting its culture, language, and love of the arts.
 Explore some of the key moments that have shaped its story below.

-The first Guernsey Eisteddfod is held at St Julian’s Theatre, St Peter Port, featuring competitions in Music and Elocution.
-The Society had been formed in the years leading up to this first Festival, officially establishing the Eisteddfod tradition in Guernsey.
+The first main Guernsey Eisteddfod Festival is held at St Julian’s Theatre, St Peter Port, with competitions in Music and Elocution.
+This marks the start of the annual Festival as it is recognised today.

-The French Section is introduced, reflecting Guernsey’s linguistic and cultural ties with France.
+The French Section is added, reflecting Guernsey’s linguistic and cultural heritage.

 1980s–1990sA Modern Festival